-The best theme park dark rides use a lot of razzle-dazzle to immerse guests in their alternate universes, but they never forget to effectively tell a story.
+The best theme park rides use a lot of razzle-dazzle to immerse guests in their alternate universes, but they never forget to effectively tell a story.
 Engaging your senses, enveloping you, and placing you at the center of the action, great attractions make you forget about the technology behind the illusions and transport you to magical places.

-The best ride designers know that parks are all about shared experiences and many of the top theme park rides, use well-known characters as the basis for their story lines.
+The best ride designers know that parks are all about shared experiences and many of the top theme park rides use well-known characters as the basis for their storylines.
 By tapping into the cultural zeitgeist, the rides are able to jump right into the action without having to acclimate riders.

-Avatar Flight of Passage
+Be Transported by the Avatar Flight of Passage

 Flight of Passage takes the "flying theater" concept that Disney developed for its Soarin' rides (which also make the list of best theme park attractions) to the next level.
-Riders not only take wing aboard a banshee to fly above Pandora, they can feel the creatures' diaphragms expand and contract as they breathe.
+Riders not only take wing aboard a banshee to fly above Pandora, but they can also feel the creatures' diaphragms expand and contract as they breathe.
 It is an utterly convincing, transporting, and ethereal experience.

 One of two Potter-themed attractions to make it to the top-15 list, Escape from Gringotts combines (relatively mild) coaster thrills with incredible visuals.
 It places passengers inside the final film of the Harry Potter series at the pivotal moment when Voldemort is about to be defeated.
 But first, there is the pesky matter of a fire-breathing dragon to tame and the evil sorcery of He-Who-Shall-not-Be-Named and Bellatrix Lestrange.

 Decades after Walt Disney helped design Pirates of the Caribbean (but sadly did not live to see it open), it remains one of the most popular and inventive theme park attractions.
 It inspired the film series, which in turn inspired revisions to the classic ride.
-Among its many highlights, it has a great theme song.
+Among its many highlights, there is a great theme song.
 The best theme park designation refers to the original California version of the ride (with its float-by of the Blue Bayou restaurant, multiple drops, and extended grotto scene).
 The Orlando clone is a bit truncated.

 The Tower of Terror really pours on the thrills.
 But its special effects and storytelling are truly dazzling.
-The incredible Fourth Dimension ride sequence, in which the elevator cars move horizontally through a star field is mind-blowing.
+The incredible Fourth Dimension ride sequence, in which the elevator cars move horizontally through a star field, is mind-blowing.

 The Mummy is both a spunky roller coaster and a great dark ride.
 It incorporates incredible animatronics and special effects.
 Like nearly all Universal attractions, it includes explosive, in-your-face action.
 Note that while the two Universal rides are similar, the best theme park attraction designation is based on the Florida version of Revenge of the Mummy, which is longer and better.

-Location: Disney's Hollywood Studios and Disneyland
+Experience Star Tours at both Disney's Hollywood Studios and Disneyland.

 Using a similar roving motion base ride system as Spider-Man, Transformers sends guests into an epic battle to save the earth.
-It is another in-your-face, over-caffineated attraction from Universal.
+It is another in-your-face, over-caffeinated attraction from Universal.
 (Do they know how to make any other?)

 In 2016, Disney updated Soarin' over California with brighter and sharper projectors and new, high-resolution digital content.
 Passengers now take a simulated hang gliding journey to spots such as the Great Wall of China and Sydney Harbor.

-Location: Epcot and Disney California Adventure
+You can soar at Epcot and Disney California Adventure.

 Nostalgia-fueled adults adore Disneyland's classic Submarine Voyage and were no doubt thrilled when the Mouse brought back the decommissioned ride.
 But this isn't your Grandpa's Disney ride.
 By incorporating a clever and engaging Finding Nemo overlay, the attraction has a broad appeal.

 Disney incorporates centrifuge technology that really pours on the positive G-forces (not unlike NASA's own astronaut training regimen) and melds it with a simulated journey to Mars.
 The result is a unique, giddy ride experience.
 For ride wimps, there is a non-spinning version that takes a different journey.
 The experience is located at Epcot.